pedroetb/pedroetb-projects-docker-build/README.md

 You can use it to build (locally or remotely) your own Docker images, supporting **docker-compose** build configuration and plain **docker build** command.

+Support remote actions, connecting through SSH to other machines.
+This is useful to build Docker images for different architectures natively, for example.

 ## Actions

 * **build**: Build an image locally or at a remote Docker environment.
 Contains several stages: